 The U.S.—German Peace Treaty is a peace treaty between the U.S. and German governments, signed in Berlin on August 25, 1921.
 The main reason for the conclusion of that treaty was the fact that the U.S. Senate did not ratify the multilateral peace treaty signed in Versailles, thus leading to a separate peace treaty.
 Ratifications were exchanged in Berlin on November 11, 1921, and the treaty became effective on the same day.
 The treaty was registered in League of Nations Treaty Series on August 12, 1922.

 I re-enact The Great War with two groups - "The Birmingham Pals Living History Association" and "The Bluejackets".
-I am also a Historic Advisor for films and other media, as well as being an Armourer for this period.
+I am also a Historic Advisor for films and other media, as well as being a film industry Armourer for this period.